World clippers raise the baa in NZ for shear fun of it

 WELLINGTON (Reuters) - For lucky sheep, it’s like a trip to the hair salon.
 For the unlucky ones, it can resemble a wild and woolly wrestling match against an opponent armed with a sharp object.

-The 4,600 sheep picked for the 2012 World Sheep Shearing Competition in Masterton, New Zealand, and the national Golden Shears championships are in for a pampering this week, when top clippers from around the globe compete for a top prize of NZ$3,000 ($2,500).
+The 4,600 sheep picked for the 2012 World Sheep Shearing Competition in Masterton, New Zealand, and the national Golden Shears championships are in for a pampering this week, when top clippers from around the globe compete for a top prize of NZ$3,000.

 The return of the biennial event to New Zealand for the first time since 1996 is seen as a homecoming by the sheep-shearing community.

-That’s not surprising in a nation where sheep outnumber humans 10 to one and which this year lobbied for sheep shearing to be recognized as an Olympic sport.
+That’s not surprising in a nation where sheep outnumber humans 10 to one and which this year lobbied for sheep shearing to be recognised as an Olympic sport.

 “People here say the Golden Shears is the Wimbledon of sheep shearing,” said Doug Laing, media officer at Shearing Sports New Zealand.